shaharao-rushikesh/relationalDB_LLM/README.md

 4. Convert the structured database output into a coherent natural language response using NLG.
 5. Display the response to the user.

+## Repository Information

+This repository is organized to facilitate a seamless understanding and implementation of the Relational Database Query System.
+Here's a breakdown of the key components:

+- **`main` Folder:** Contains the core logic of the system in the `main.py` file.
+This is where the primary functionality and processing occur.

+- **`.env` File:** Before running the application, make sure to add your GPT API key and the local SQL DBMS password to the `.env` file.
+This ensures secure and authorized access to the required services.

+- **`app.py` File:** In this file, a Streamlit UI will be implemented, providing a user-friendly interface for interacting with the system.

+- **`db.py` File:** This file is dedicated to handling SQL operations, ensuring efficient and organized management of database interactions.

+- **`Pipfile`:** Lists the necessary dependencies for the project.
+Run `pip install pipenv` and then `pipenv install` to set up the virtual environment with the required packages.

+Feel free to explore and contribute to the project, enhancing its functionality and usability.
+If you encounter any issues or have suggestions, please open an issue or submit a pull request.
+Your contributions are highly valued!

+**Note:** Make sure to adhere to the security measures by appropriately configuring the `.env` file before running the application.

 ## Contributions

 Contributions are welcome!
 If you have ideas for improvements, new features, or bug fixes, please open an issue or submit a pull request.